 Staring at the departures board for another second, I finally roused myself and took out my phone.
 It was 650pm, my flight was at 850pm at a different airport, and it was rush hour.

-I did what any self-respecting, disturbingly rushed person would do: I broke the rules.
+I did what any self-respecting, disturbingly rushed person would do: I broke the rules to get from one airport to another.

 I ran out to the drop-off area of the departures terminal and skidded to a stop in front of a smiling cabbie with two blond gentlemen paying their fare.